eraybasar/pesdk-docs/_quickstarts/react_native.md

 ---
 layout: quickstarts/content
-title: React-Native # title as shown in the menu and
+title: &title React Native # title as shown in the menu and

+menuitem: *title
-order: 1
+order: 0
 category:
-  - quickstsart
-  - ios # One of the categories
-  - android
+  - quickstart
 tags: &tags # tags that are necessary
   - photo editor
-  - react
+  - ios
-  - 'react-native'
+  - android
-published: true # Either published or not
 ---

-#Getting Started with Ruby on Rails
+#Getting Started with React Native